Skip to main content

 Senior Research Director

-Phoebe is a mixed methods researcher whose work focuses on reducing health disparities.
+Phoebe is a mixed-methods researcher whose work focuses on identifying strategies to improve health outcomes.

 Project Contributions